Twipped/CurvyAndTrans.com/posts/2019-04-03.1023.D0C809/index.md

 At the start of this scene Smith marvels at the beauty of the creation before them.
 Billions of people just living their lives day to day.
 He sees the Matrix as a system of organization, neatly structured and ordered.
 He likes the neatness of it, he values the safety of what the machines have wrought.
 Smith is cisheteronormativity, a structured formula where every human being falls into two buckets, and never the two shall mix.
 He is conservatism, never wanting any change to this neatly classified system, and Morpheus represents liberal progressives trying to wake people up from that lie.

 Science has revealed time and again that sexuality, gender, and even anatomical sex itself does NOT fall into neat little buckets, it's all one big spilled mess of colors on the floor, but conservatives don't want to look at that floor.
 They're happy with their ignorance, and willfully ignore the mess, even when they slip on it by excluding and harming cisgender heterosexuals who don't fit into the bucket.
-In the same way, Smith didn't what The Architect and The Oracle knew... that the entire resistance and The One themself were all part of the system, that the "chaos" as he saw it was built in on purpose.
+In the same way, Smith didn't know what The Architect and The Oracle knew... that the entire resistance and The One themself were all part of the system, that the "chaos" as he saw it was built in on purpose.

 Smith was just another tool in the system.